Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

-You extend your hand toward a creature you can see within range and project a puff of noxious gas from your palm.
-The creature must succeed on a Constitution :d20-save: **Saving Throw** or take 1d12 poison damage.
+You spray toxic mist at a creature within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 1d12 Poison damage.

-This spell's damage increases by 1d12 when you reach 5th level (2d12), 11th level (3d12), and 17th level (4d12).
+***Cantrip Upgrade.*** The damage increases by 1d12 when you reach levels 5 (2d12), 11 (3d12), and 17 (4d12).

 ### Prestidigitation
 *Transmutation cantrip*